discrete-notes/discrete-notes.github.io/_posts/2023-03-08-CNRS-application.md

 permalink: CNRS-application
 ---

-This post is about application to CNRS, a French research institution.
+This post is about application to CNRS, a French research institution (and my employer since October).
 If you are not French and want to know more about CNRS, let me redirect you to [this blog post](https://games-automata-play.com/blog/applying_cnrs/) by [Nathanael Fijalkow](https://games-automata-play.com/), that explains it all very well.
-I will just highlight that non-French people are very welcome, that there is no need to speak French, and that the positions come with no teaching duties.
+Let me just highlight that non-French people are very welcome, that there is no need to speak French, and that the positions come with no teaching duties.